Do You Need a Home Inspection on New Construction in Saratoga Springs? Yes — Here's Why | Kat Ashby

 Consider a Second Inspection Before the Warranty Expires

 One of the most underused strategies for new construction buyers: schedule a second inspection at month 10 or 11 of your first year, before the one-year warranty expires.
-This gives you a fresh set of eyes on everything that has emerged over a full year of living in the home — seasonal issues that only show up in winter or summer, plumbing issues that took time to develop, minor settling that has become visible.
+This gives you a fresh set of eyes on everything that has emerged over a full year of living in the home — seasonal issues, plumbing issues that took time to develop, minor settling that has become visible.

-National Property Inspections specifically recommends this: even buyers who didn't get a pre-closing inspection should schedule a builder's warranty inspection before their warranty expires, to ensure the builder addresses necessary repairs under warranty.
+National Property Inspections specifically recommends this: even buyers who didn't get a pre-closing inspection should schedule a builder's warranty inspection before their warranty expires.

 The Bigger Picture: What a Builder Who Restricts Inspections Is Telling You